Bolo118/WeatherApp/README.md

 ![screenrecording](https://user-images.githubusercontent.com/54782664/88877972-a71d9c00-d1db-11ea-942c-4c89d50a6585.gif)

 # Note
-You may need to add new scheme in order to run the application.
+You may need to add new scheme in order to run the application and set default location to something else (not none).